threebrooks/UniversalController/README.md

 Some of the more crammed keyboards (Amiga, C64) support pinch and zoom.
 E.g. if a game needs repeated use of the F-keys you can zoom in on those.

+## What is it not?

+This app does not replace an actual joystick or game controller, for two reasons: one, Bluetooth has an inherent latency that kills any fast-moving action game, two, when you look at the screen your hands slowly move out of position on your smartphone because there is no tactile feedback.

+So, this tools is awesome for navigating through menus and stuff, and even for slow gameplay.
+You will not successfully play Great Giana Sisters with it.

 ## Installation

 ### On the RPi